xenon007/ai-engineering-hub/kitops-mcp/README.md

 ```

 All the values are associated with your Jozu Hub account.
 If you don't have a Jozu account, you can create one at [Jozu Hub](https://jozu.ml/).

+For our demo, we used this Jozu Hub ModelKit: [wine-class-prediction](https://jozu.ml/repository/sitammeur/wine-class-prediction/latest).
+You can also use this ModelKit for your experiments.

 ### Install Dependencies